Sivagamiyin Sapatham: Part 3: The Monk's Love

-Pulakeshin tries bulldozing his way into the fort only to realise that Mahendravarman has fortified the city almost impregnably.
-He decides to camp outside the fort as long as it takes since he believes that the stockpile of food would soon run out in the fort forcing the Pallava king to surrender.
+Pulakeshin tries to bulldoze his way into the fort only to realise that Mahendravarman has fortified the city almost impregnable.
+He then decides to camp outside the fort as long as it takes since he believes that the stockpile of food would soon run out in the fort forcing the Pallava king to surrender.
 But the city of Kanchi has stocked well and continues to thrive and Pulakesi realises that his forces are running out of food and the elephants are slowly turning uncontrollable.

-He calls truce and says he wants to enter Kanchi as the King's friend much to the disbelief and dismay of Narasimhavarman, who does not trust the sincerity of Pulikesi.
+Pulakesin now calls truce and says he wants to enter Kanchi as the King's friend much to the disbelief and dismay of Narasimhavarman, who does not trust the sincerity of Pulakesin.
 But Mahendravarman tries to convince and finally makes sure Narasimhavarman is not in town when Pulakeshin enters it, by asking the prince to go to war with the Pandya kings in the south.
 Pulakeshin enjoys the royal hospitality.
 Sivagami comes from Mandapapattu and performs in the royal assemblage after being ordered by Mahendravarman.
 Aayannar and Sivagami stay in Kanchi waiting for the fort gates to reopen.
 Pulakeshin leaves Kanchi and on the final day Mahendravarman reveals how he managed to outwit him as Wajrabahu.

 Mahendravarman releases Naganandhi.
 Not aware of the danger that awaits them, Sivagami and Aayannar leave Kanchi using a secret tunnel only to be caught by Pulakeshin's forces.
 Naganandhi dressed as the king Pulakeshin rescues Aayannar from the soldiers.
 Mahendravarman is seriously injured in a battle with Pulakeshin's forces.
 He is bed ridden and realises his folly of extending a hand of friendship to the Chalukya king.
 He orders Narasimhavarman to avenge this shame to the Pallava dynasty and rescue Sivagami from the clutches of the Pulikesi.

 Sivagami is taken along with the other prisoners to Vatapi.
 Naganandhi confesses his love for Sivagami to a shocked Pulakesi, who promises to take care of Sivagami.
 Naganandhi leaves to take care of other matters at hand.
 In Vatapi, Pulikesi raises a victory column claiming his victory against the Pallavas.
 Sivagami refuses to dance in front of the Persian emissaries in Pulakesi's court.
 But Pulakesi devises a devious way of making her dance by beating the captured Pallava citizens and stopping only when Sivagami dances.